shanujaiswal/Practice_Project/Python/Python Notes.md

 --> Performing set operations in mathematical computations.
 --> Storing unique values in a collection.

-# loops in python
+# Loops in python

 --> Loops in Python are used to execute a block of code multiple times.
 --> There are different types of loops, each with its specific use case.
+--> Traverse means to go through or iterate over each element in a data structure, such as an array, list, or string, one by one.
 --> for loop ,while loop

+==> Iterator and Iteration
+--> An iterator and iteration in a loop are fundamental concepts in programming, especially in Python.

+1. Iterator
+   --> An iterator is an object that allows traversal (iteration) through a sequence (like lists, tuples, dictionaries, or sets) one element at a time.
+It implements two methods:
+   --> **iter**() → Returns the iterator object itself.
+   --> **next**() → Returns the next element in the sequence.
+Raises StopIteration when there are no more elements.

+2. Iteration
+   Iteration is the process of repeatedly accessing elements in a sequence, usually using loops (for or while).

 ==> while Loop
 --> The while loop runs a block of code as long as a given condition is True.
 --> The loop checks the condition before each iteration.
 --> If the condition becomes False, the loop terminates.
 --> It requires careful use to prevent infinite loops.
+--> Syntax
---> while condition:
+while condition:
-statement to print
+statement to print(upto condition is true)

+==> Loop Control Statements
+Python provides control statements to alter the normal loop execution:

+==> break Statement
+--> Exits the loop immediately when encountered.
+--> Stops further iterations even if the loop condition is still True.

+==> continue Statement
+--> Skips the current iteration and moves to the next one.
+--> The loop does not terminate but jumps to the next cycle.

 ==> for Loop
 --> The for loop is used for iterating over a sequence, such as a list, tuple, string, or range.
 --> It runs a block of code for each element in the sequence.
 --> The loop variable takes the value of each item in the sequence during each iteration.
 --> It automatically stops when all elements in the sequence have been processed.
+--> syntax
+for element in list:
+print(element)
+else:
+print("message")

 ==> Nested Loops
 --> A nested loop is a loop inside another loop.
 --> The inner loop runs completely for each iteration of the outer loop.
 --> It is commonly used for processing multi-dimensional data.

-==> Loop Control Statements
-Python provides control statements to alter the normal loop execution:
---> break Statement
-Exits the loop immediately when encountered.
-Stops further iterations even if the loop condition is still True.
---> continue Statement
-Skips the current iteration and moves to the next one.
-The loop does not terminate but jumps to the next cycle.
 --> pass Statement
 Used as a placeholder when a statement is required syntactically but no action is needed.